sfpagalan/sfpagalan/README.md

   - 📺 **Anime Aficionado**: An ardent admirer of Japanese culture, always ready to engage in animated discussions about the intricate world of Anime.
   - 📚 **Avid Reader**: From the realms of Manga to the expanses of Manhwa and Manhua, my appetite for reading is insatiable.
   - 🎮 **Gamer**: While the tales of Webtoons now captivate most of my time, I still dabble in the strategic plays of Mobile Legends and Call of Duty.
-- **Pawternity**: Proud PAWrent to 7 curious cats 🐾, including 3 adorable new litters, and one loyal Doggo!
+- **Pawternity**: Proud PAWrent to 4 curious cats 🐾 and one loyal Doggo!
+Unfortunately, my eldest cat went missing on October and I'm still looking for her.

 Feel free to reach out if you want to chat about tech, anime, or share pet parenting tips!